crisprin17/SensibleSleep/README.md

 If you encounter any issues or have questions, feel free to:

-Open an issue on the GitHub repository: https://github.com/crisprin17/SensibleSleep/issues Contact the maintainer at cristiana.principato@gmail.com.
+Open an issue on the GitHub repository: https://github.com/crisprin17/SensibleSleep/issues

+Contact the maintainer at cristiana.principato@gmail.com or joannakuc789@gmail.com.

 We're here to help you make the most out of SensibleSleep!